christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 Examples for faults causing such a fail-stop failure in a distributed system are Operating System (OS) crashes, application crashes, and hardware crashes.

 \paragraph{Byzantine Faults.} Instead of crashing, faulty processes can also send arbitrary or even malicious messages to other processes, containing contradictory or conflicting data.
-The effect of the fault becomes visible (while being hard to detect) and, if not handled properly, can negatively impact the future behavior of the faulty system, resulting in a _byzantine failure_.
-Byzantine failures are far more disruptive to a system, as these faults can result in silent data corruption leaving users with possibly incorrect results.
+The effect of the fault becomes visible (while being hard to detect and to distinguish from an intended response) and, if not handled properly, can negatively impact the future behavior of the faulty system, resulting in a _byzantine failure_.
+Byzantine failures compromise the safety of a system far more, as these faults can result in silent data corruption leaving users with possibly incorrect results. .
 Such faults can only be detected under certain circumstances (see later section)...
 \todo{Rephrase}
 \todo{Illustration for byzantine generals problem}
 The _Byzantine Generals Problem_ is a classic problem in distributed systems that is not as easy to implement, adapt, and understand as it might seem to a systems architect [@lamport1982byzantine]